-See where you can improve and help your kids better express themselves and be more respectful.
-You’ll help them communicate and get what they’re asking for, all without a retort.
+See where you can improve and help your child better express herself and be more respectful.
+You’ll help her communicate and get what she’s asking for, all without a retort.

 Prevent many of these situations in the first place, and finally, correct and discuss her behavior after she has calmed down, not during.

-You can get your child to stop talking back—and help her be your little angel once again.
+You can stop kids talking back—and help her be your little angel once again.

 p.s.
-Check out Benjamin Back Talk Watch Your Mouth to help your child learn how to speak her mind without talking back:
+Check out Benjamin Back Talk Watch Your Mouth to help her learn how to speak her mind without talking back: